Bunch of roses kept on a table

 Roses and love quotes:

-- “True love is like little roses, sweet, fragrant in small doses.”
+- “True love is like little rose, sweet, fragrant in small doses.”

 – Ana Claudia Antunes